 Keep in mind that you can only use your allowance once every 12 months.
 VSP plans include a single allowance for glasses and contacts — not both.
 This means that you can only get 1 pair of frames or 1 order of contact lenses every year and use your benefits.

-- Shoppers looking for low-cost vision insurance: With plans available from just $13 per month and exceptionally affordable copays, VSP insurance can fit into most budgets.
+- Shoppers looking for low-cost vision insurance.
+With plans available for as low as $13 per month and exceptionally affordable copays, VSP insurance can fit into most budgets.

-- Men and women who need contacts or glasses: You can use your annual allowance for glasses or contact lenses.
-However, you cannot buy both in a single year unless you’re ready to pay for one out of pocket.
+- Men and women who need contacts or glasses.
+You can use your annual allowance for glasses or contact lenses.
+However, you can’t buy both in a single year unless you’re ready to pay out of pocket.

-As a nonprofit, VSP Vision prides itself on partnering directly with thousands of doctors’ offices across the country.
-With over 33,000 partnered in-network service providers, VSP boasts the largest vision insurance network in the U.S.
+As a nonprofit, VSP prides itself on partnering directly with thousands of doctors’ offices across the country.
+With over 36,000 partnered in-network service providers, VSP boasts the largest vision insurance network in the U.S.